mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 See notes here
 https://docs.google.com/document/d/1my3iDjivq64gdcXsmwqKVP0QJMDvfBN3MsD0FoeI4Qs/edit

 There are the advantages of both a relatable, tangible shape of unit of activity linked to a community of practice.

-They also include a more abstract / and thus Nrepeatable structure thus fulfilling some of the promise transfer offered by CT advocates.
+They also include a more abstract / and thus repeatable structure thus fulfilling some of the promise transfer offered by CT advocates.

 The heart of the matter here is how transferable knowledge is without a contextual meaning attached.
 This is a contested area.